Curtis C. Harris

 Curtis.
 C. Harris is the head of the Molecular Genetics and Carcinogenesis Section and chief of the Laboratory of Human Carcinogenesis at the Center for Cancer Research of the National Cancer Institute, NIH.

 Harris graduated from University of Kansas with a BA in zoology in 1965, and an MD in 1969.
 He was an internal medicine intern at UCLA hospital in 1969.
 He did research and completed his medical oncology training at NCI and Washington Veterans Hospital.
 Since 1981, he has been head of the Molecular Genetics and Carcinogenesis Section and chief of the Laboratory of Human Carcinogenesis.
 He is also a lecturer of medicine and oncology at Georgetown University School of Medicine.
 He has published more than 700 journal articles and has been awarded 30 patents.

 His current research focuses on Precision Medicine of Cancer and Aging.
+His research career has focused on environmental, genetic and epigenomic causes of human carcinogenesis.

-He is internationally recognized for his paradigm-shifting research on environmental, genetic and epigenomic causes of human carcinogenesis.
-His research career spans over half a century.
-During this time, he has made significant breakthroughs in our understanding of environmental mutagenesis and carcinogenesis.
-Through this research, and his extensive service to the national and international scientific community, Harris has made, and continues to make, an exceptional contribution to the improvement of human health.
 He is also a co-author of the international spy novel High Hand using a pseudonym Curtis J. James.